Build a strengths-based workplace

 Any individual within the organization can search for co-workers with specific skills needed to solve a problem or challenge.

 Teams that are aware of each other’s strengths relate more effectively to one another, boosting group cohesion and productivity, says research.

-The organization reviews its overall skills pool and the skills pool in each department or team to better understand in what areas the organization is strong and what skills and competencies are missing.
+The organisation reviews its overall skills pool and the skills pool in each department or team to better understand in what areas the organisation is strong and what skills and competencies are missing.